-Some recent concrete examples of possible decrease in consumption of paper products have been reported in the UK23 and the US, where collection rates dropped because citizens are buying fewer newspapers and magazines.
+Some recent concrete examples of possible decrease in consumption of paper products have been reported in the UK and the US, where collection rates dropped because citizens are buying fewer newspapers and magazines.
 Possible factors are the more widespread use of the internet to read the news, and the effect of the economic crisis.
 Reduced paper consumption in the future could also be due to a contribution of other factors, such as increased waste minimization efforts in many communities, the use of fewer materials for packaging, and other efforts.
-In other countries (e.g. Spain), stabilization or increase in consumption has been witnessed in the early and mid 00's, among others due to the expansion of door-to-door free magazines and ads, and free newspapers in urban areas.
+In other countries (e.g. Spain), stabilization or increase in consumption has

-22 Some specific paper type sectors publish specific statistics, for example the Alliance for Beverage Cartons and the Environment (ACE) annually publishes the recycling rate of beverage cartons in Europe: (www.beveragecarton.eu).
+&lt;sup>22 Some specific paper type sectors publish specific statistics, for example the Alliance for Beverage Cartons and the Environment (ACE) annually publishes the recycling rate of beverage cartons in Europe: (www.beveragecarton.eu).
 This data is collected partly due to legal requirements in some Member States: there is a legal recycling target for beverage cartons in Austria, Belgium and Germany."

-23 WRAP, 2009
+WRAP, 2009